List of cities, towns and villages in Cyprus

 This is a list of settlements in Cyprus.
-The English-language name is indicated first, followed by the Greek name in Greek script (if it is different from the English-language name, the Greek name is rendered in the Latin alphabet), followed by the Turkish name.
-Listed last is a former name or one used in antiquity.
+The English name is indicated first, followed by the Greek and Turkish names, in turn followed by any former names, including ones used in antiquity.
 Note that even though, prior to the 1974 Turkish invasion of Cyprus, Turkish names existed for some villages/towns, due to political reasons, most of the villages/towns were given a different Turkish name.
-The largest cities in Cyprus are Nicosia, Limassol, Larnaca, Famagusta, Paphos, Morphou and Kyrenia.
+The largest cities in Cyprus, in order from the most populous, are Nicosia (capital), Limassol, Larnaca, Paphos, Famagusta and Kyrenia.